g-plane/TypeCake/README.md

 # 🍰 TypeCake

-TypeCake is a language that compiles TypeScript types.
+TypeCake is a language that compiles to TypeScript types.

 > Still in progress.